Working to help the UK’s 11 million people with permanent hearing loss

 Our multidisciplinary team led by Prof. Hartley, an ENT surgeon, includes engineers, psychologists, neuroscientists and audiologists.
 We are addressing important clinical questions about brain reorganisation after hearing loss and cochlear implantation using neuroimaging techniques, including functional near-infrared spectroscopy and functional MRI.

 We are applying these techniques to address patient-centered questions about hearing impairment and treatment in collaboration with the Sir Peter Mansfield Imaging Centre.

 There is a recognised need to develop more effective treatments to improve hearing and to provide relief from tinnitus.
 So far, there is no guidance about which complaints are important to measure when deciding if a treatment has worked or is safe.
 This means there is no common practice across experts.
 We can solve this challenge by agreeing on a core set of outcome measures that are always reported in every clinical trial.

-This new research area will deliver evidence-based recommendations on what should be outcome measures to drive up the quality and value of clinical trials.
+This is a fundamentally important research area that is delivering evidence-based recommendations.
 By putting members of the public and patients at the heart of key decision making to make sure that future research will be more relevant, we will focus on the three most common hearing-related conditions:

 - mild-to-moderate hearing loss

 - otitis media with effusion (glue ear) in children.